Dean Holness: Football career

 Holness had spells with Dulwich Hamlet and Swedish team Umeå.
-He signed for Southend United in July 2001, signing a short term three-month contract.
+He signed a short 3 month contract with Southend United in July 2001.
 Former Southend player Andy Ansah recommended Holness to manager David Webb after spending time with him in Brazil filming Mike Bassett: England Manager.
 Holness made two appearances for Southend in the Third Division.
 His first appearance was in Southend's 1–0 home win over Darlington, being replaced at half-time as a substitute for Mark Rawle.
 His second and final appearance for Southend was on 27 August, away against Luton Town in the 2–0 defeat, when he came on as a substitute for Daniel Webb in the 85th minute.

 In March 2005, Holness signed for Southern League Division One East club Fisher Athletic, before signing for Banstead Athletic in 2006, who played in the Isthmian League First Division.